bcordobaq/swagger-go-example/README.md

 # Generating Swagger Docs From Go

-A repository containing the same API twice.
-One is documented with [go-swagger](https://github.com/go-swagger/go-swagger), to other with [Swag](https://github.com/swaggo/swag).
+A repository containing the same API thrice.
+One is documented with [go-swagger](https://github.com/go-swagger/go-swagger), other with [Swag](https://github.com/swaggo/swag), and another with [go-swagger3](https://github.com/parvez3019/go-swagger3).
 Which is better?

+The first two libraries generates swagger 2.0 specs, the last one generates OpenAPI 3.0 specs.

-Read the accompanying blog post here: https://ldej.nl/post/generating-swagger-docs-from-go/
+Read the original accompanying blog post here: https://ldej.nl/post/generating-swagger-docs-from-go/